thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 | You should now populate your master file ./source/index.rst and create other documentation
 | source files.
 Use the Makefile to build the docs, like so:
 |    make builder
-| where "builder" is one of the supported builders, e.g. html, latex or linkcheck.
+| where \"builder\" is one of the supported builders, e.g. html, latex or linkcheck.

 Generating HTML output